WuerthPhoenix/tornado/tornado/engine/README.md

 - A JSON collector
 - The engine
 - The archive executor
+- The foreach executor
 - The Icinga2 executor
+- The logger executor
 - The script executor

 Each component is wrapped in a dedicated actix actor.